kvarak/dnd/docs/_Classes/barbarian.md

 * **Large**.
 The thrown creature takes 1d12 damage.
 A targeted creature, and all creatures within 5 feet of the target location or creature must also make a saving throw, taking 1d12 damage or half that on success.
 For larger creatures, the size of this impact area increases by 5 feet per size category above Large.

 ### Increasing Might
-Starting at 10th level, you may now use Tossing Shove and Hurl Creature while not raging.
+You may use Tossing Shove and Hurl Creature while not raging.
 You can shove a creature one size larger than you with Tossing Shove, but only directly forwards.
 You can also throw a creature one size larger than you with Hurl Creature, but the range is decreased by half.

 ### Wield Creature
-Starting at 14th level, your enemies become just another weapon in your arsenal.
+Your enemies become just another weapon in your arsenal.
 While raging, you can grapple a creature your size or smaller and choose to wield them as a weapon.
 You can make only one attack per turn in this way, and cannot wield any other items.
 On a hit, roll damage both for the creature you struck as well as the creature being wielded as a weapon.

 Creatures that are Tiny or smaller cannot be used for this feature.
 Small creatures deal 1d8 damage, while Medium creatures deal 1d12 damage but have to be wielded in two hands.
 Large creatures deal 2d8 damage with the Reach property.
 Creatures of larger sizes continue to deal damage as a large creature, but add +5 bonus damage for each size category above Large.